Voter identification laws in the United States: Overall turnout

+A 2021 paper by University of Bologna and Harvard Business School economists Enrico Cantoni and Vincent Pons found that voter ID laws had "no negative effect on registration or turnout, overall or for any group defined by race, gender, age, or party affiliation."
+It speculated that this was in part because of increased voter mobilization efforts that counteracted the effect.

+A 2023 report published in Proceedings of the National Academy of Sciences of the United States of America (PNAS) found that "voter ID requirements motivate and mobilize supporters of both parties, ultimately mitigating their anticipated effects on election results".

 International comparisons

 Many nations require some form of voter identification at the polling place, but specific details of the requirement vary widely.
-In Spain, Greece, France, Belgium, India and Italy, a government-issued photo ID is required to cast a ballot.
+In Spain, Greece, France, Belgium, India, and Italy, a government-issued photo ID is required to cast a ballot.
 Mexico has a similar system, with all registered voters receiving a photo ID upon completing the registration process.
-Several Western democracies do not require identification for voting, such as Denmark, Australia, New Zealand, and the United Kingdom.
-In Ireland, Sweden, and Switzerland, poll workers reserve the right to request identification but are not required to do so.
+Several Western democracies do not require identification for voting, such as Denmark, Australia, and New Zealand.
+In Ireland and Switzerland, poll workers reserve the right to request identification but are not required to do so.
 In Canada, identification is required, but voters can provide any two forms of ID from a list of 45 possibilities.
 Canada's system is more stringent than the 17 U.S. states that do not require ID but less stringent than the 22 U.S. states with strict requirements.
 The strict Indiana ID system, for instance, accepts only five forms of ID: an Indiana driver's license, an Indiana ID card, a military ID, a US passport, or a student ID card from an in-state college or university.
-Conversely, some countries, like Australia, require no form of identification at any election.
-This position is similar to the situation in New York and California.

 Several developing nations have instituted voter ID laws.
 Many Arab nations require voters to leave a fingerprint upon casting a ballot, allowing quick detection of fraud.
 In 2012, the head of Libya's national election commission expressed surprise that the American system "depends so much on trust and the good faith of election officials and voters alike".
 The Gambia gives each voter a single marble to cast, ensuring that no one can vote multiple times.